timothy-fyi/upnext/README.md

 # Setup and Instructions
 1) Download the correct ChromeDriver for your version of Chromium (if no version exists on your device already[^1]).
 It can be downloaded [here](https://chromedriver.chromium.org/).
 2) The script **does not** require your login information.
 Open Chromium, log into your Youtube account, and ensure your login details are saved.
 Close the browser, reopen it, and go to Youtube to ensure you are still logged in.
 3) Create a new playlist in your Youtube account.
-You can use an existing one, but it is recommeneded to keep your automation playlist separate (**OPTIONAL**)
+You can use an existing one, but it is recommeneded to keep your automation playlist separate.
 4) Install [Selenium](https://selenium-python.readthedocs.io/) if you do not have it already ```pip install selenium```.
 5) Open upnext.py in your IDE of choice and navigate to the "# user settings" section: